Welcome to The Unstandardized

 Who I am

-I have spent most of my career in and around international standardization, in senior leadership roles at major standards organizations and in advisory roles to governments, regulators, and companies.
+I have spent most of my career in and around international standardization, in senior leadership roles, including Secretary-General of ISO.
 I have chaired committees, negotiated governance reforms, survived budget debates, and helped design strategies that shaped how standards are produced, sold, and referenced in law.

-Now I work as a strategic advisor, board member, and writer.
-The Unstandardized is where I connect that lived experience with a broader audience of practitioners, policy‑makers, and curious insiders who want to understand both the formal story and the informal reality.
+Today I am working as a strategic advisor, board member, and writer, with businesses, governments and standards bodies as clients.
+The Unstandardized is the opportunity to share lived experience with a broader audience of practitioners, policy‑makers, and curious insiders who want to understand both the formal story and the informal reality of standardization.

 Why subscribe